 I teach yoga, meditation, and Ayurveda as awareness practices, paths of inquiry, that lead to greater sensitivity, tolerance, understanding, and transformation.
 This approach is informed by forty years’ of practice and study, synthesizing my professional training in psychology, movement, and health science with these wisdom practices.
 My teaching is also influenced by my study and participation in racial, social, and environmental justice.

 These practices involve deep listening—attuning to sensations, thoughts, feelings, ancestral, and cultural bias.
-Our body holds layers of programming, which we experience as feelings of contraction and tension.
+Our body holds layers of habitual patterning and programming, which we experience as feelings of contraction and tension.
 When we listen deeply to the body, we expand our capacity to notice, release, and re-pattern.
-Then we can allow the arising and subsiding of moment-to-moment experience to be a pathway to the subtle energy flow and awareness, which is the ground of being, within and around us, and the essence center of our personal and collective universe.
+Then we can allow the arising and subsiding of moment-to-moment experience to be a pathway to the subtle energy flow and awareness, which is the ground of being, within and around us, and the essential center of our personal and collective universe.
 This has powerful implications for personal and global healing.

 The mat is a place for me to practice how I can be kind, curious, and compassionate with myself.
 Wendy teaches me this and how to (always) listen, in each moment, to what is there for me.
 As someone who cares for others in my profession, I find that it’s a profound gift to have Wendy support me in coming back to myself.Anastasia Brencick, Anacortes, WA – massage therapist, teacher